NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/broadcasting.md

 ## Broadcasting custom events

 You can also broadcast your own custom events.
-Simply instruct your event to implement the `ShouldBroadcast` contract and define the `broadcastsOn` method in your event, returning `nativephp` as one of the channels it broadcasts to:
+Simply instruct your event to implement the `ShouldBroadcastNow` contract and define the `broadcastsOn` method in your event, returning `nativephp` as one of the channels it broadcasts to:

 ```php